Neural Architecture Search: Two Constant Shared Weights Initialisations: Introduction

 \section{Introduction}

-The field of neural architecture search (NAS) emerged about a decade ago as an effort to automatise the process of neural geometry optimisation.
-At the early stages of NAS development, every candidate architecture used to be evaluated through the training process (reinforcement learning (\cite{williams1992simple}), evolutionary algorithms (\cite{real2019regularized}), Bayesian optimisation (\cite{falkner2018bohb, white2021bananas})).
+The field of neural architecture search (NAS) emerged roughly a decade ago as a solution to automate the process of neural geometry optimisation.
+In its early stages, NAS predominantly relied on evaluating candidate architectures through computationally intensive training processes, using techniques such as reinforcement learning \citep{williams1992simple}, evolutionary algorithms \citep{real2019regularized, liu2021survey}, and Bayesian optimisation \citep{falkner2018bohb, white2021bananas}.